Build a Website Fast: HTML/CSS/JS vs No-Code Decision Guide

 Overview

-how to build a website fast starts with clear goals, a minimal tech stack, and focused steps you can follow in a few hours.
+Building a website fast starts with clear goals, a minimal tech stack, and focused steps you can follow in a few hours.
 This guide teaches you how to pick a stack, scaffold a project, add styles and interactivity, and deploy a production-ready site quickly.

-What you will learn and
+What you will learn:

 • Define the site goal and content to avoid scope creep.